manvirag/tech_learning_tinkering/hld/problems/authenticate_session_login_system_learning/readme.md

 Example: login with twitter, login with github, login with google

-OAuth is used to allow third-party applications to securely access a user’s data or perform actions on their behalf without exposing the user’s password; common use cases include enabling “Sign in with Google/Facebook/GitHub” buttons on websites or apps, granting apps permission to access user resources like email, calendars, or files from cloud services
+OAuth (a protocol for auth, widely used ) is used to allow third-party applications to securely access a user’s data or perform actions on their behalf without exposing the user’s password; common use cases include enabling “Sign in with Google/Facebook/GitHub” buttons on websites or apps, granting apps permission to access user resources like email, calendars, or files from cloud services

 **Flow:**